CoreyCole/go_webserver/www/md/blog/backup-dotfiles-with-lockbook.md

 sync         -- sync your local changes back to lockbook servers
 ```
 #### The `lockbook fs` command
-The command `lockbook fs` will automatically sync your entire lockbook with a localhost NFS drive in `/tmp/lockbook`
+Automatically syncs your entire lockbook with a localhost NFS drive in `/tmp/lockbook`
 ```bash
 lockbook fs
 ```